scottlamb/moonfire-nvr/guide/developing-ui.md

    * if you alternate between proxying to a test Moonfire NVR installation and a real one, your browser won't know the difference.
 It will supply whichever credentials were sent to it last.
-   * if you connect via a host other than localhost (and set `MOONFIRE_DEV_HOST` to allow this), your browser will have a production cookie that it's willing to send to a remote host over a non-`https` connection.
+   * if you connect via a host other than localhost, your browser will have a production cookie that it's willing to send to a remote host over a non-`https` connection.
 If you ever load this website using an untrustworthy DNS server, your credentials can be compromised.

 We might add support for method 3 in the future.
 It's less convenient to configure but can avoid these problems.